 What do mechanical engineers do?

-A mechanical engineering degree provides a solid technical foundation for careers in fields as diverse as automotive, autonomous vehicles, control and automation of manufacturing processes, nanotechnology, alternative energy, advanced materials, medical devices, aerospace and patent law.
+Mechanical engineers are researchers, designers and developers.
+They plan, build and test mechanical and thermal prototypes, sensors and devices for use in fields like automotives, autonomous vehicles, manufacturing processes, nanotechnology, alternative energy, advanced materials, medical devices, aerospace and patent law.